CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/storage-class/openebs/userop.md

 ...
 ```

-:bangbang: After deleteing the pod the `pvc` also disappears
+:bangbang: After deleting the pod the `pvc` also disappears

 # References